 There are a number of data points that can provide the context of the fiscal regime for the country's extractive sector.
 These relate to providing information on the type of fiscal transactions that are applicable to the sector (from taxes to social security contributions etc.).
 This section provides options for an overview of the contextual setting of a fiscal regime only.
-A detailed description and data categories for revenue flows is covered under the EITI Requirement 'Revenue Streams'.
+A detailed description and data output for revenue flows is covered under the EITI Requirement 'Revenue Streams'.

-Table 6 , in addition to the review of other initiatives and EITI Country Reports, is informed by publications from PricewaterhouseCoopers, E&Y and Deloitte, who regularly report on fiscal regimes in the extractive sector.
-Recommendations are provided for each of the data categories the EITI administrators may choose to report on, and there is no good/better/best distinction made.
+Table 6, in addition to the review of other initiatives and EITI Country Reports, is informed by publications from PricewaterhouseCoopers, E&Y and Deloitte, who regularly report on fiscal regimes in the extractive sector.
 Within this table, binary answers (Yes/No) are listed as quantitative data.